stitchfix/presto/README.md

-# Stitch Fix internal Presto build
+# Stitch Fix customized Presto

 We are using the stable version 0.167.t.0.6 from Teradata Presto.
 We can keep track of the upstream update to build a new stable version.